 Favorite Technique/Position: Half Guard

 Weight Division: Peso Medio (82kg/181lbs)

 Mike Fowler Biography

-On February 2006, Mike Fowler came to Guam to coach a seminar at Enson Enoe’s Purebred Gym.
-He ended up moving to the island for good a few weeks after that first meeting, coaching and living full time in Guam for the most part of 3 years.
+In February 2006, Mike Fowler came to Guam to coach a seminar at Enson Enoe’s Purebred Gym.
+He ended up moving to the island for a good a few weeks after that first meeting, coaching, and living full time in Guam for the most part of 3 years.
 There he met fellow grappler Tracey Goodell, the two became a couple and eventually moved to Hawaii in 2011 where Fowler stayed up until 2013.

-On March 2012 shocking news was disclosed stating that Mike Fowler was training with the renowned Atos Jiu Jitsu camp, leaving his old team of Lloyd Irvin in very public, and less than amicable terms.
+In March 2012 shocking news was disclosed stating that Mike Fowler was training with the renowned Atos Jiu-Jitsu camp, leaving his old team of Lloyd Irvin in very public, and less than amicable terms.